 Experts monitoring disinformation and influence operations have warned about the implications of this phenomenon for years, particularly in relation to foreign state actors.
 These use influence operations as a means for asymmetric warfare, in order to manipulate populations of the target state.
-However, influence operations are also waged by plethora of other actors, from domestic political to international economically motivated networks disseminating disinformation for profit.
+However, influence operations are also waged by a plethora of other actors, from domestic politics to international economically motivated networks disseminating disinformation for profit.

 The pandemic has been accompanied by what the WHO calls an ‘infodemic’, a flood of confusing and potentially harmful information circulating in the online environment.
-Digital platforms enable spread of disinformation through their economic model of sensationalist content algorithmic promotion.
+Digital platforms enable the spread of disinformation through their economic model of sensationalist content algorithmic promotion.
 This is because such content is more engaging, motivating users to spend more time on the platform which in turn generates more advertisement revenues.
 This is where influence operations’ objectives and economic interests of the digital platforms collide.

 Disinformation can polarise societies, cause economic harm but it can also kill

-Covid-19 pandemic has clearly demonstrated what happens when an existential risk posed by the virus is combined with a virtual environment fostering spread of emotionally charged and factually unverified content to a highly susceptible audience.
-The ensuing chaos has been further exacerbated by “information vacuum” which this unprecedented existential situation created.
+Covid-19 pandemic has clearly demonstrated what happens when an existential risk posed by the virus is combined with a virtual environment fostering the spread of emotionally charged and factually unverified content to a highly susceptible audience.
+The ensuing chaos has been further exacerbated by the “information vacuum” which this unprecedented existential situation created.
 In an environment where even expert interpretation of the circumstances has been developing and changing rapidly, a lot of misinformation was disseminated unwittingly by sharing unverified information.

 Influence operations are not just a theory to explain away ‘alternative’ points of view.
-Disinformation disseminated with the intent of exploiting the pandemic for profit or political gain has led not only to economic loss, damage of property and infrastructure, but also to avoidable deaths.
+Disinformation disseminated with the intent of exploiting the pandemic for profit or political gain has led not only to economic loss, damage of property and infrastructure but also to avoidable deaths.

 Solutions need to take marginalised voices into account

 As several assessments of the Code of Practice argue that its implementation does not go far enough, a robust piece of legislation, the European Digital Services Act, is about to be introduced at the end of the year.
-It strives to address issues relating to lack of transparency around digital platforms’ reporting on measures taken against promotion of disinformation as well as address the complex question of digital platforms’ responsibility in dissemination of illegal content.
+It strives to address issues relating to lack of transparency around digital platforms’ reporting on measures taken against the promotion of disinformation as well as address the complex question of digital platforms’ responsibility in the dissemination of illegal content.
 Many looks to it as the first potential backbone of the new democratic European digital space which is a tall order to live up to.